bern0904/aspnet_test_may2024/README.md

 **MyAssessment** - The main project for business logic layer along with Domain models.

-**MyData** - The project for data layer with separate Data models and the data storage service via XML.
+**MyData** - The project for data layer with separate Data models and contains the data storage service via XML.

 **MySharedLib** - The project for shared libraries like interfaces.